Libery Science Center, NJ

 enzymes and nano machines that drive our bodies.

-Mike is currently a Visiting Scientist at Google in Seattle.
+Mike currently works at Google in Seattle.

 Mike became involved in creating sculpture and art in 2009 when he helped design and construct Groovik's Cube, a 35ft tall, functional, multi-player Rubik's cube.
 Since then he's co-founded ALTSpace, a shared art studio in Seattle, and started creating sculptures of protein folds.
 He hopes to capture some of the hidden beauty of these amazing molecules, make it accessible to the general public, and maybe act as inspiration for those who want to learn more about these fascinating molecules that make life possible.